 - Clearly label the contents “Olive Oil” and/or “Table Olives”.
 “Sample, No Commercial Value.
 Not for sale.
 Mark them “Food sample for exhibition/competition”.

-Exhibitors will be charged for all customs charges on their international shipping documents should the documents/sample package are not properly prepared.
+- Entrants will be charged for all customs charges on their international shipping documents should the documents/sample package not be properly prepared

 AIOA Flavoured Olive Oil Competition Entries (including evidence of entry payment, oil analysis (class 6) and online entry receipt/hard copy entry form) can be sent/couriered to:

 For more comprehensive Australian International Olive Awards Conditions of Entry visit: //internationaloliveawardsaustralia.com.au/conditions-of-entry/

 Enquiries regarding the competition or general enquiries should be directed to:

 Phone: 0419 031 527 (+61 419 031 527)